 Making sourdough bread

-Perfecting macarons – the queen of confections
+Making macarons – the queen of confections

-If you have ever wanted a macaron recipe for what I consider to be “as fool-proof as is possible”, I hope you find that this is the place to be!
-Continue reading “Perfecting macarons – the queen of confections”
+If you have ever wanted a macaron recipe for what I consider to be “as fool-proof as is possible*”, I hope you find that this is the place to be!
+Continue reading “Making macarons – the queen of confections”